-As we enter 2021 law firms are working hard to continue delivering quality client communications, grow their pipeline and maintain an increasingly digital presence in the face of ever-changing Covid-19 restrictions.
+Law firms are working hard to continue delivering quality client communications, grow their pipeline and maintain an increasingly digital presence.

 Many firms are turning to live chat to provide web visitors with real-time messaging and offer a discreet alternative to the phone – in turn improving client experience, capturing website enquiries and boosting online leads both efficiently and effectively.